Info for companies about cosmetics

 The responsible person shall make the product information file readily available to the competent authority at its address indicated on the label, in electronic or other format.
 The product information file shall be established and kept up to date for each individual cosmetic product made available on the market.
 It shall be kept for a period of ten years after the date on which the last batch of the cosmetic product was placed on the market.

-The safety report (Art 10 + Annex I) is the core of the product information file.
+The safety report (Art 10 + Annex I) is the centrepiece of the product information file.
 It must be prepared by the safety assessor in collaboration with the responsible person before the cosmetic product is placed on the market.
 The safety report consists of two parts:

 1) The safety information records all essential characteristics of the cosmetic product and its ingredients that may be relevant to the safety of the product:

-• composition of the product
+• Composition of the product

 • Physical/chemical properties and stability

-• microbiological quality
+• Microbiological quality

-• impurities, traces and packaging material
+• Impurities, traces and packaging material

 • normal and reasonably foreseeable use